Porthcawl-Insurance/www/content/culture.md

 #### The internet is not only the greatest opportunity but also the greatest threat for small business today
 * The internet is vital to virtually every small business; the internet is arguably the greatest *potential* for small businesses
-* But cyberspace is the major threat to small businesses, not burglary, a fire, or someone slipping in the bathroom,
+* But downtime is the major threat to small businesses, not burglary, a fire, or someone slipping in the bathroom,
 * Whether it's an accidental leak, a malicious attack, or social engineering, the potential loss from a cyber event is enormous
 * Small businesses can only unlock the potential of digital technology if the threat that it poses can be mitigated; otherwise they will either refuse to adopt new technology or continue to be devastated by cyber events